CiscoDevNet/cnwan-docs/cnwan-adaptor/README.md

 The CNWAN Adaptor is part of the Cloud Native SD-WAN (CNWAN) project.
 Please check the [CNWAN documentation](https://github.com/CloudNativeSDWAN/cnwan-docs) for the general project overview and architecture.
 You can contact the CNWAN team at [cnwan@cisco.com](mailto:cnwan@cisco.com).

 ## Overview
 This CNWAN Adaptor takes as input several cloud parameters, such as endpoint IP and port, and associated metadata (e.g. traffic profiles), and sends them to a SD-WAN controller.
 The SD-WAN controller implements policies to steer traffic flows for these endpoints to the desired tunnel or apply a SLA on them.
 On its current iteration the CNWAN Adaptor supports Viptela [vManage](https://developer.cisco.com/docs/sdwan/) as SD-WAN controller.
-The Adaptor needs valid credentials to connect to the API of the SDWAN controller (user, password, and IP or domain name).
+The Adaptor needs valid credentials to connect to the API of the SD-WAN controller (user, password, and IP or domain name).

 To see all the possible Adaptor API calls, run the Adaptor as a Docker container (see below) and type [http://localhost:80/ui/](http://localhost:80/ui/) in your browser (if exposing the Adaptor though a port other than 80 via Docker, use the appropiate port instead).
 In addition, the file [CNWAN Adaptor.postman_collection.json](./CNWAN_Adaptor.postman_collection.json) contains a Postman collection with examples of all the API functions.
 In particular, the Adaptor provides the `/cnwan/events` API endpoint [http://localhost:80/cnwan/events](http://localhost:80/cnwan/events) for the CNWAN Reader to send events.